LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 with irrelevant details, or break user interfaces.

-The Logtalk message printing mechanism provides you with a set of predicates, defined in the ``logtalk`` built-in object, and some hook predicates.
+The Logtalk message printing mechanism provides you with a set of predicates, defined in the :ref:`logtalk <apis:logtalk/0>` built-in object, and some hook predicates.
 Two of the most important predicates are :ref:`print_message(Kind, Component, Term) <methods_print_message_3>`, which is used for printing a message, and :ref:`message_hook(Term, Kind, Component, Tokens) <methods_message_hook_4>`,